lyellread/cs427-final-project/documentation/documentation.md

 One thing that we got right in the initial design was quickly identifying AES as the block cipher / PRP we would use.
 This allowed us to easily reuse it in our ECBC-MAC and as a PRF in our implementation of PBKDF2.

-# Appendix B: Feedback
+# Appendix B: Draft Feedback

-> "Good progress so far.
+"Good progress so far.
 I think it would be helpful to be clearer about what specific problem you're trying to solve.
 It might help to differentiate your approach from other similar ones, and share design rationale.
-I admire your efforts to do a security proof but I see some bugs: 1. if "r" is blen bits long then there is no space left for m 2. decryption doesn't check r, nor does it separate m||r 3.
-This cannot be CCA secure --> I can drop the last ciphertext block and the result is still a valid encryption 4.
-It is a little bit more involved than you claim to derive the probability of collisions in r (since you care about collisions in r, r+1, .. r+L).
+I admire your efforts to do a security proof but I see some bugs:

+1. if "r" is blen bits long then there is no space left for m
+2. decryption doesn't check r, nor does it separate m||r
+3. This cannot be CCA secure --> I can drop the last ciphertext block and the result is still a valid encryption
+4. It is a little bit more involved than you claim to derive the probability of collisions in r (since you care about collisions in r, r+1, .. r+L).
 If you are really using passwords rather than true encryption keys, then you should give more details about how the password is converted to a key.
 Just saying Davies-Meyer doesn't give me enough information (that's like saying "I use CTR mode" without saying what the block cipher is), and it is probably not the ideal way to derive a key from a password anyway."